 - 1 tsp gelatin* one packet

 - 1 tsp vanilla extract

 - 3 tbsp sugar or erythritol optional

-Bring the mashed bananas in a poit set over medium heat to boil.
+Put the mashed bananas in a pot.
+Set it over medium heat and bring to boil.
 Let them simmer, while stirring constantly for about 5 minutes.
 Add the gelatin and stir until it's dissolved.